 But it isn’t always that simple.

-Starting a successful nonprofit takes more than just a love of service or interest in philanthropy, said a trio of those who have done it.
+Starting a successful nonprofit takes more than just a love of service or interest in philanthropy, said three of those who have done it.
 It takes dedication, savvy, looking to others for help and knowing how to fill a need without accidentally duplicating services that already exist, they said.

 Army Veteran Mike Erwin: Producing Better Leaders and Citizens